fortio/cli/README.md

 It abstracts the repetitive parts of a `main()` command line tool, flag parsing, usage, etc...

+You can see real use example in a tool like [multicurl](https://github.com/fortio/multicurl) or a server like [proxy](https://github.com/fortio/proxy).

 ## Tool Example
 Client/Tool example (no dynamic flag url or config) [sampleTool](sampleTool/main.go)